Tim Salazar

 Tim Salazar is an American politician and former US Army Officer.
 He is the Wyoming State Senator for the 26th district.
 He was sworn into the Wyoming Senate on January 12, 2021.

 A member of the Republican Party, Salazar previously served as a Representative from the 34th district in the Wyoming House of Representatives from 2017 to 2021.
 He currently sits on the Senate Appropriations Committee, Senate Education Committee and the WY Department of Homeland Security, State Emergency Response Commission (SERC).

-Wyoming State Senate 2021 to present
+Wyoming State Senate (2021–present)

 Legislation

-In 2020, during the outbreak of COVID-19, Salazar tried to provide religious exceptions to those who refused to be vaccinated for religious reasons.

 In 2021 Salazar brought SF 132 which sought to study emergency preparedness in the event of a disruption of federal government operations.
 The study sought to evaluate the impacts on Wyoming and the potential effects of a major disruption in food distribution or a rapid decline of the United States dollar with possible contingency recommendations to the state.

 In 2022 Salazar introduced SF 69 which would have limited the increase of property taxes in any one year by not more than five percent from the prior year.

-In 2023 Salazar successfully authored and passed Senate File 109 which prohibits chemical abortions in Wyoming.